Skip to content

 From Left to Right: Standard School Tie, Bronze, Silver, Gold, Creative Arts & Sports

 Students need 150 points to earn each tie, with an additional 30 points available across any of the listed categories.
-Final eligibility will be reviewed by the Year Team, considering any individual targets the student may be working towards.
+Final eligibility will be reviewed by the Year Team, where they consider any individual targets the student’s may be working towards.

 Award Type Criteria (Minimum Points) How It's Earned